Bruce Vawter

-Bruce Vawter (1921–1 December 1986) was a Vincentian priest and a biblical scholar.
+Francis Bruce Vawter, CM (1921 – 1 December 1986) was an American Vincentian priest and a biblical scholar.

 Biography

 Vawter was born in 1921 at Fort Worth, and joined the Vincentians in 1942.
 He was ordained in 1947.
 Vawter received his doctorate in sacred Scripture from the Pontifical Biblical Institute in Rome, and then was a Fulbright scholar at Eberhard University in Tübingen, West Germany.

 Vawter was chairman of De Paul University's department of religious studies from 1969 until June 1986.

 Vawter was a witness in the 1981 Creationism trial, reported as McLean v.
 Arkansas, at Little Rock, Arkansas.

 Vawter died on 1 December 1986.

 Works

 Vawter authored more than a dozen works.